cherrylabs/arx-project/README.md

 ## How to run ?

-If you have Mamp\Wamp or you have simply run to the localhost/{path to your project}
+If you have Mamp\Wamp or you have simply run to the localhost/{path to your project}.
+Example : localhost/myapp/public

 If you don't, you can run in the terminal (at the root of your project)